Markusnh/Prosjekter/Java/8-puzzle/README.md

 if it solvable or not, and makes a new random board until it has made a board that is solvable.

+I did this project soon after having completed IN1010 - Introduction to java and object oriented programming at University of Oslo.
+I read a lot about AI at the time and the A* algorithm I implemented here after having read about it in a book about AI algorithms.

 to run the program it needs to be compiled first, which can be done with the following command: